-These egg-free Cookie Dough Truffles are the perfect bite-sized treat!
+These chocolate-dipped Cookie Dough Truffles are the perfect bite-sized treat!
+Easy to make and totally safe to eat.

 Is it safe to eat raw cookie dough?

-If you’re concerned about eating the raw flour too — you can bake the flour on a baking sheet at 350F for 5 minutes.
+For the flour — you simply spread it on a baking sheet and bake it at 350F for 5 minutes.
 This is said to kill off any lingering bacteria that may be present.

 How do you make edible cookie dough?